aws-samples/nextcloud-server/README.md

   ]
 }
 ```
-This modification ensures that that even when the security credentials are leaked, an attacker cannot directly use it to access files from his own address.

 User [access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) are stored in `/var/www/html/config/config.php` on your EC2 instance.
 To use the credentials to mount other S3 buckets in your AWS account as [external storage](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/external_storage/amazons3.html), modify associated IAM user inline policy `Resource` key and add your desired S3 bucket names.